hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/doughzone.jpg" alt="Dough Zone Dumpling House" class="image">
 	<div class="middle">
 		<div class="text">
-			<p>Head over to <a href="https://www.doughzonedumplinghouse.com/" target="_blank">Dough Zone</a> in Seattle's International District, and expect to leave full and satisfied with a variety of dumplings.
-While you're there, stop by <a href="https://www.uwajimaya.com/" target="_blank">Uwajimaya</a>, an Asian specialty supermarket with everything from food and tea to kitchenware and books.</p>
+			<p>Head over to [Dough Zone](https://www.doughzonedumplinghouse.com/) in Seattle's International District, and expect to leave full and satisfied with a variety of dumplings.
+While you're there, stop by [Uwajimaya](https://www.uwajimaya.com/), an Asian specialty supermarket with everything from food and tea to kitchenware and books.</p>
 		</div>
 	</div>
 </div>